 Career Information for Hairdressers

-The U.S. Bureau of Labor Statistics (BLS) reported the median salary for hairdressers, hair stylists and cosmetologists was $23,660 in May 2015.
-The BLS foresaw favorable prospects for personal appearance workers as a category and hairdressers specifically, projecting employment growth of 10% over the years 2014-2024, driven by increasing demand for hair coloring, hair straightening, and other advanced hair treatments.
+The U.S. Bureau of Labor Statistics (BLS) foresaw favorable prospects for personal appearance workers as a category and hairdressers specifically, projecting employment growth faster than the average, driven by increasing demand for hair coloring, hair straightening, and other advanced hair treatments.
 Job competition at high-end salons was expected to be more intense.